Lizzo: Early life and education

-Melissa Viviane Jefferson was born in Detroit, Michigan.
-When she was ten, her family relocated to Houston.
-She was classically trained as a flutist by Claudia Momen for eight years, from the age of ten until she graduated Alief Elsik High School in Alief, Houston in 2006, where she had started rapping.
-At the age of 14, she formed a musical group called Cornrow Clique with her friends.
-At this time she acquired the nickname "Lizzo", a variant of "Lissa" inspired by Jay-Z's "Izzo (H.O.V.A.)".
-In college, she studied classical music concentrating on flute at the University of Houston.
-At the age of 21, after the death of her father, she lived out of her car for a year as she tried to break into the music industry.
-She dropped out of college and moved to Minneapolis, Minnesota in 2011.
+Melissa Viviane Jefferson was born on April 27, 1988, in Detroit, Michigan.
+When she was ten, her family relocated to Houston, Texas.
+She was classically trained as a flutist for eight years, from the age of ten until she graduated from Alief Elsik High School in 2006, where she had started rapping.
+At age 14, she formed a musical group called Cornrow Clique with her friends.
+At this time, she acquired the nickname "Lizzo", a variant of "Lissa", inspired by Jay-Z's "Izzo (H.O.V.A.)".
+In college, she studied classical music, concentrating on flute, at the University of Houston.
+At age 21, after her father's death, she lived out of her car for a year as she tried to break into the music industry.
+In 2009 and 2010, she performed lead vocals and flute in the jazz/prog rock quintet Ellypseas.
+She dropped out of college and moved to Minneapolis, Minnesota, in 2011.

 Career

-2011–2015: Career beginnings and Lizzobangers
+2011–2013: Career beginnings and Lizzobangers

-While living in Minneapolis, Lizzo performed with groups including the electro soul-pop duo, Lizzo & the Larva Ink.
-During this time she helped form a three-piece all-female rap/R&B group: the Chalice.
-In 2012, the Chalice released their first album, We Are the Chalice, which was locally successful.
-In 2013, Lizzo was one of five artists to form the hip-hop group Grrrl Prty, which released two EPs before playing their final show at Rock the Garden and disbanding in 2016.
+While living in Minneapolis, Lizzo performed with groups including the electro soul-pop duo Lizzo & the Larva Ink.
+During this time she helped form a three-piece all-female rap/R&B group, the Chalice.
+In 2012, the Chalice released its first album, We Are the Chalice, which was locally successful.
+In 2013, Lizzo was one of five artists to form the hip-hop group Grrrl Prty, which released two EPs before playing its final show at Rock the Garden and disbanding in 2016.
 Lizzo's hip-hop-focused debut album, Lizzobangers, produced by Lazerbeak and Ryan Olson, was released on October 15, 2013.
 Killian Fox of The Guardian gave the album 4 stars out of 5, saying: "At times joyfully nonsensical, Lizzo's stream-of-consciousness rhymes can also be lethally pointed."

 The album topped Star Tribune's "Twin Cities Critics Tally 2013" list.
 Music videos were created for the songs "Batches & Cookies", "Faded", "Bus Passes and Happy Meals", and "Paris".

-Lizzo toured the US and UK in the fall of 2013 opening for Har Mar Superstar, and additionally sang with his band.
+Lizzo toured the US and UK in the fall of 2013, opening for Har Mar Superstar and singing with his band.
 In October 2013, Lizzo won City Pages' "Picked to Click" award for best new Twin Cities artist.
-The following month Time named her one of 14 music artists to watch in 2014.
-The album was subsequently re-released through Virgin Records.
+The next month Time named her one of 14 music artists to watch in 2014.
+The album was subsequently re-released by Virgin Records.
 Later that year, Lizzo shared the stage with St. Paul and the Broken Bones, performing "A Change Is Gonna Come" together.